alvinhochun/KritaShellExtension/README.md

 work on Windows XP and previous versions of Windows.

-The binaries were compiled using Visual Studio 2015, so the Visual Studio Runtime 2015 would be needed for them to run properly.
+The binaries were compiled using Visual Studio 2015, so the Visual C++ Runtime Libraries 2015 would be needed for this to run properly.

 Installing